 Investigators Will Take Photos and Memorialize the Scene of a Ride Accident

 While the ride is closed and as inspectors are examining its structures, cars, and other equipment it is highly likely that regulators will take photos and videos of notable aspects of the ride defects.
 The photos and videos will memorialize the condition of the ride or premises at the time of the incident and provide the basis for the long-term study of the event.
 If serious injuries occur, the images and videos taken by investigators may need to be presented as evidence at trial.
 An attorney can assist with hiring appropriate expert witnesses who can assess the evidence and explain it to a judge and jury at trial.

 In the case of the Rollo Coaster accident, the inspection resulted in inspectors taking photos and images of several potentially defective aspects of the ride.
 The inspectors took videos of a loose rollercoaster down brace, several instances of unwanted movement in three bent braces, and deterioration of the underside of the coaster track due to improper fastening and the resultant movement.
-The inspectors also took video of rollercoaster test runs which utilized sand bags to simulate riders.
+The inspectors also took a video of rollercoaster test runs that utilized sandbags to simulate riders.